MishaConway/ecto_shortcuts/README.md

   ...
 end
 ```

-The approach above is the original pattern adopted by this library, but moving forward it is recommended to
-use the following approach that more closely mirrors the new Phoenix model standards in that you can decouple shortcuts
+or, use the following approach that more closely mirrors the Phoenix model standards:
-from your model by using in a separate module.
-The benefit of this approach is you don't couple repositories directly to schemas
-and you can even create shortcuts for the same schema across multiple repos.

 ```elixir
 defmodule MyApp.RepoAUsers do